syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ## Freeze columns

-The columns can be freeze in view at left and right like Excel by setting the [frozenColumnsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/frozenColumnsCount.html) and [footerFrozenColumnsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/footerFrozenColumnsCount.html) properties.
+The columns can be frozen in view at left and right like Excel by setting the [frozenColumnsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/frozenColumnsCount.html) and [footerFrozenColumnsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/footerFrozenColumnsCount.html) properties.

 The following code example shows how to freeze a column at left using `frozenColumnsCount`,